Is archaeology becoming an environmental science?

 The definitions of archaeology and environmental science

 At this stage, if we were to answer the question put in the title of this paper, the answer would have been categorically no: archaeology and anthropology have a totally different focus compared to environmental science, and therefore, the former cannot be, or even become, part of the latter.
 This conclusion is premature and based solely on the definitions provided above.
-To understand the nature of the problem, one needs to reconsider the question and re-phrase it as follows: If environmental archaeology is becoming the only active field of archaeological research, overpowering other areas of archaeological study, would that mean that archaeology is evolving to something different and perhaps less archaeological?
+To understand the nature of the problem, one needs to reconsider the question and rephrase it as follows: If environmental archaeology is becoming the only active field of archaeological research, overpowering other areas of archaeological study, would that mean that archaeology is evolving to something different and perhaps less archaeological?
 And would one describe this monolithic ‘discipline’ as a proper academic discipline in the future?

 The nature of the problem in archaeology

-If I was to introduce the problem as simply as possible, I would quote the words of an old lecturer of mine, whom I wish to protect in anonymity: “I’m afraid that nowadays archaeology is all about bones”!
-This man, who once taught me material science and the analysis of inorganic archaeological artefacts, believed that applying for doctoral and post-doctoral fellowships in the archaeology departments of British universities with such scientific background, is an absolute waste of time.
+If I were to introduce the problem as simply as possible, I would quote the words of an old lecturer of mine, whom I wish to protect in anonymity: “I’m afraid that nowadays archaeology is all about bones”!
+This man, who once taught me material science and the analysis of inorganic archaeological artefacts, believed that applying for doctoral and post-doctoral fellowships in the archaeology departments of British universities with such a scientific background is an absolute waste of time.
 Another anonymous friend of mine, who now teaches conservation and has great international experience with inorganic remains, once admitted that archaeologists need to gather around as they did back in the 80s, and sign a petition stating that “archaeological science is NOT just about bones”.

-The dominion of environmental archaeologists and organic remain specialists is not only present in British academia, but also in British commercial archaeology.
-My experience in the industry was relatively short but made me think of a valid point.
-Although most of the finds officers and finds managers I met were specialised in inorganic artefacts, the majority of post-excavation managers I met, were environmental archaeologists and organic remain specialists.
+The dominion of environmental archaeologists and organic remains specialists is not only present in British academia but also in British commercial archaeology.
+My experience in the industry was relatively short, but it made me think of a valid point.
+Although most of the finds officers and finds managers I met were specialised in inorganic artefacts, the majority of post-excavation managers I met were environmental archaeologists and organic remain specialists.

 Is environmental archaeology the black sheep of archaeology?